ogum-kevin/Industrial-Automation-Projects/Start and Stop Conveyor(Digital)/Readme.md

-# FactoryIO Scene Documentation - Codesys PLC
+# FactoryIO A to B Scene Documentation + Codesys PLC 💻

 ## Overview

-This documentation provides details about the integration of FactoryIO with Codesys as the PLC for the 🏭 [Your Scene Name] scene.
+This documentation provides details about the integration of FactoryIO with Codesys as the PLC for the 🏭 FactoryIO's  A to B scene with a focus on real-world applications and tailored modifications.

 ## Table of Contents